FortiGate

 Solution

-In this example the trigger is scheduled to execute the command '# execute backup config tftp Minjo.cfg 10.187.5.102' every day at 01:09.
+In this example, the trigger is scheduled to execute the command 'execute backup config tftp Minjo.cfg 10.187.5.102' every day at 01:09.

 The IP address is a host over the IPsec where the backups are being done.

-2) Configure IP addresses in the IPsec tunnels:
+Configure IP addresses in the IPsec tunnels: From the GUI, go to Network -> Interfaces.

-From CLI check '# get router info routing-table all' to choose a free IP address range to use for the tunnel interface.
+Under the port where the VPN tunnel is configured, select '+' and select the VPN tunnel.
+From CLI, check 'get router info routing-table all' to choose a free IP address range to use for the tunnel interface.

 In this example:

-Do the same steps for the remote FortiGate:
+Do the same steps for the remote FortiGate.

-3) How to configure an IPSec tunnel.
+How to configure an IPSec tunnel: Site-to-site VPN.

 If it is changed over an IPSec tunnel that is already in use, do not forget to apply new policies and static routes for this implementation.

-The phase2 selectors must match on both FortiGates, therefore adjust the IPsec tunnel as below:
+The phase2 selectors must match on both FortiGates, therefore, adjust the IPsec tunnel as below:

-As a result of the previous steps, it is possible to do a configuration backup using TFTP over IPsec tunnel:
+As a result of the previous steps, it is possible to do a configuration backup using TFTP over an IPsec tunnel: